2.7. Status Conditions and Saving Throws

 Mounted

-A creature has jumped on your back, got you in a chokehold, or has hitched a ride on you in some way.
+A creature has jumped on your back or hitched a ride on you in some way.

 Other Status Conditions